-Reported d Values Deducted Calculate ed Values Added
+Reporte d Values Deducted Calculated Values Added

 Year PEO Non-PEO NEOs PEO Non-PEO NEOs

 2022 \$0 \$0 \$0 \$0

 2021 \$0 \$0 \$0 \$0

 2020 \$163,489 \$0 \$0 \$0

 (4) Represents the total cumulative shareholder return for \$100 invested on December 31, 2019 (assuming that all dividends were reinvested) in common shares of the Company against the cumulative total return of the IMAX Peer Group to the end of the most recently completed fiscal year.
 IMAX's 2022 peer group consisted of Ambarella, Inc., Avid Technologies, Inc., Cinemark Holdings, Inc., Cineplex Inc., Dolby Laboratories, Inc., Harmonic Inc., Lions Gate Entertainment Corp., The Marcus Corporation, and World Wrestling Entertainment, Inc. (the "2022 Peer Group").
-IMAX's 2021 peer group consisted of the 2022 Peer Group and Zynga Inc. IMAX's 2020 peer group consisted of the 2022 Peer Group and Zynga Inc. IMAX's 2020 peer group list, as applicable, because they were acquired in 2021 and 2022, respectively.
+IMAX's 2021 peer group consisted of the 2022 Peer Group and Zynga Inc. IMAX's 2020 peer group consisted of the 2022 Peer Group, Glu Mobile Inc. and Zynga Inc. Glu Mobile Inc. and Zynga Inc. were excluded from the peer group list, as applicable, because they were acquired in 2021 and 2022, respectively.

-(5) The dollar amounts reported represent the amount of net income attributable to common shareholders reflected in the Company's audited financial statements for the applicable year (U.S. GAAP Net Income).

-(6) Based on the Company assessment, Adjusted EBITDA is the financial performance measure most closely linked to the calculation of CAP.
+- (5) The dollar amounts reported represent the amount of net income attributable to common shareholders reflected in the Company's audited financial statements for the applicable year (U.S. GAAP Net Income). - (6) Based on the Company assessment, Adjusted EBITDA is the financial performance measure most closely linked to the calculation of CAP.
 Adjusted EBITDA is a non-GAAP Financial Measure.
 See "Non-GAAP Financial Measures" on page 90 for a reconciliation of all non-GAAP measurements to the most directly comparable U.S. GAAP measure and a description of how the non-GAAP numbers are calculated from our audited financial statements.